darrenbrien/darrenbrien.github.io/tfx_kubeflow_wizard_of_oz.md

 * **Pusher **persists our model to storage.
 If we’re using TensorFlowServing, this step can release our model to production.
 If you’re targeting mobile or the browser pusher also support TFLite and TF.js.

-### Which orchestrator should I use?
+## Which orchestrator should I use?
-> # Pay no attention to that man behind the curtain!
+> # "Pay no attention to that man behind the curtain!"

 TFX provides a higher level of abstraction when building ML pipelines.
 It’s designed to be portable which means you’re not locked into a single environment or orchestration framework.
 Furthermore, you can run it on-premise or on cloud platforms, it’s also conceivable for a pipeline to run in multiple cloud environments.
 This flexibility means you can pick the platform which best suits your needs.